 Another important need for Finance is to easily model information that does not exist in the financial system.
 For example, financial systems don’t report the profit of customers, segments, channels, products etc. This dramatically reduces the chance to improve profitability due to lack of insight.
 Financial systems also don’t report process level detail for costs, which is vital for sustainable and strategic cost reductions.

-This chart shows that 60% of customers are breakeven or unprofitable, the remainder are unprofitable.
+Sixty percent of customers are break even or unprofitable.
 This pattern holds at all companies that have done a similar profitability analysis.
 What this means, is a majority of companies are spending their marketing dollars attracting customers that will not turn a profit.

 It would be shortsighted to remedy this by thinking “Well, let’s just cut the bottom 50% of our customers and focus on the ones that make the money!”
 The reason financial analysts get paid the big bucks is because, with this added insight into segmentation, they can model future growth.

 So let’s say that the above graph represents how much someone has in their bank account.
 Assuming that it would be wise to just close all of the accounts of poorer college students, would essentially cut off all future growth as that person graduates, buys a house, needs a loan, etc. Using profit analytics to determine the lifetime value of the client and being able to drill-down into customer segments provides more opportunity and insight into what decisions will be the most profitable.

 Another example, one of our clients had over 400 customers in a market segment.
 Of these customers, one accounted for 120% of the profits from the entire 400.
 20% of the customers accounted for 500% of the profits of the segment, and another 20% accounted for minus 400% of the profits.
 Once the sources and causes of profit variation were revealed using profit analytics, changes in pricing, cost to serve and other factors had a dramatic impact on profitability.

 Conclusion – needs of the financial department.